rbermani/ib-api/README.md

 # Interactive Brokers API
 An API for Interactive Brokers Trader Workstation written in pure Haskell with minimal dependencies.
 It was written based on 9.71 of the IB API.

+## Status
+This library is completely experimental and untested.
+I have not even attempted to use it to connect to TWS yet.
+Please use at your own risk, and if you find bugs, feel free to commit fixes.

 ## API Coverage